RobotLocomotion/drake/geometry/profiling/README.md

 ball uses a coarse tetrahedral mesh, which is typical in hydroelastic contact model.

-To visualize the contact surface and pressure, run drake_visualizer and configure Hydroelastic Contact Visualization plugin as follows:
+To visualize the contact surface and pressure, run the legacy ``drake_visualizer`` application of days past and configure Hydroelastic Contact Visualization plugin as follows:
 1. From the top menu, click on: `Plugins > Contacts > Configure Hydroelastic Contact Visualization.`
 2. Change `Maximum pressure` to a reasonably large number (for example, 4e7).